Self-Explaining Hate Speech Detection with Moral Rationales: Introduction

 Despite significant advances in automatic Hate Speech (HS) detection, current approaches remain fundamentally limited.
 Existing models often encode biases originating from training data \cite{davidson-etal-2019-racial,wiegand-etal-2019-detection}, stereotypical associations learned by hate speech classifiers \cite{davani2023,vargas-etal-2023-socially}, and annotation processes \cite{sap-etal-2019-risk}, which are frequently shaped by annotators’ subjective judgments and sociocultural backgrounds \cite{ mostafazadeh-davani-etal-2024-d3code,tonneau-etal-2024-languages,abercrombie-etal-2023-temporal,sap-etal-2022-annotators,vargas-etal-2022-hatebr,Polettoetall2021}.
 Such biases can lead to systematic disparities in model behavior, resulting in the unfair treatment or over-targeting of marginalized groups and producing negative social consequences when deployed at scale \cite{blodgett-etal-2020-language,wiegand-etal-2019-detection,sap-etal-2019-risk,davidson-etal-2019-racial}.

-Given that these models may inherit biases from their training data, explainable hate speech detection models \cite{salles-etal-2025-hatebrxplain,eilertsen2025aligningattentionhumanrationales,mathew2021hatexplain} are crucial for ensuring transparency, diagnosing biases, and enabling robust, socially responsible detection across languages and cultural contexts.
+Given that these models may inherit biases from their training data, explainable hate speech detection models \cite{salles-etal-2025-hatebrxplain,eilertsen2025aligningattentionhumanrationales,mathew2021hatexplain} are crucial for ensuring transparency, diagnosing biases, and enabling trustworthy detection models across diverse languages and cultural contexts.
 Existing explainable HS detection approaches can be broadly categorized into two interpretability paradigms: post-hoc and self-explaining models.
 Post-hoc approaches generate explanations after the prediction, relying on external attribution or surrogate techniques to approximate the model’s reasoning \cite{trager2025mftcxplain,salles-etal-2025-hatebrxplain,cercas-curry-etal-2023-milanlp,mathew2021hatexplain,kennedy-etal-2020-contextualizing}.
-Moreover, many post-hoc explainability methods are unfaithful and computationally expensive.
-In contrast, self-explaining models integrate explanation generation directly into the learning process, typically through explicit supervision mechanisms that align model attention with human-interpretable rationales, making explanations an intrinsic part of the prediction pipeline \cite{eilertsen2025aligningattentionhumanrationales,kim-etal-2022-hate,mathew2021hatexplain}.
+Moreover, several post-hoc explainability methods remain unfaithful and computationally expensive.
+In contrast, self-explaining models integrate explanation generation directly into the learning process through inherently interpretable mechanisms, e.g., supervision that aligns model attention with human-annotated rationales, making explanations an integral part of the prediction pipeline \cite{eilertsen2025aligningattentionhumanrationales,kim-etal-2022-hate,mathew2021hatexplain}.

 Furthermore, most existing hate speech detection approaches continue to rely primarily on surface-level lexical features, which are insufficient due to elevated false positive rates \citep{Polettoetall2021, davidson-etal-2019-racial} and their limited ability to account for cultural and contextual factors \cite{lee-etal-2023-hate, zhou-etal-2023-cultural, kim-etal-2024-click, Vargas_Carvalho_Pardo_Benevenuto_2024,wong-2024-sociocultural}.
 Even when contextual information is available \cite{vargas-etal-2021-contextual,kennedy-etal-2020-contextualizing}, judgments of offensiveness remain deeply culture-dependent and normatively grounded, challenging models that assume stable or universal interpretations of hate speech \cite{tonneau-etal-2024-languages, lee-etal-2023-hate}.
 More fundamentally, existing models fail to capture normative and moral reasoning, limiting their ability to distinguish culturally contingent hate speech from harmless language \cite{trager2025mftcxplain, tonneau-etal-2024-languages, mostafazadeh-davani-etal-2024-d3code}.